dudizimber/karo-reactions/actions/echo/README.md

 # Echo Action

-A simple debugging action that prints out alert information to help you understand what data is available from alerts and test your AlertReaction setup.
+A simple debugging action that prints out alert information to help you understand what data is available from alerts and test your Karo setup.

 ## What it does